 Pinto: The Geographic Centre of Spain

 Where is the geographic centre of Spain?
-Pinto and Getafe?
+Pinto or Getafe?

 Allow me to explain the reasons behind each position so you can judge yourself.